ral-facilities/daaas-shawl/MANUAL.md

 This means that shawl could not download the results directory from the SLURM login node to your home directory.
 This may be because of a transient problem with your internet connect or you may have run out of disk space locally.

+## Moving runs to a different machine

+Shawl keeps the information on runs on your local machine, and thus if you run it on a different machine you won't have the runs available.

+If you want to move it, you can copy the file ~/shawl.json.

 ## Support and feedback

 Please email support-email-here if you encounter any problems, or if you have any questions or suggestions.